openrocket/openrocket/docs/source/dev_guide/contributing_to_translations.rst

 Modifying an Existing Translation
 =================================

-Open the l10n file for the language you want to modify in the ``core/src/main/resources/l10n`` directory.
-For example, to modify the French translation, open the ``messages_fr.properties`` file, since ``fr`` corresponds to the language code of French.
+Open the l10n file for the language you want to modify in the :file:`core/src/main/resources/l10n` directory.
+For example, to modify the French translation, open the :file:`messages_fr.properties` file, since ``fr`` corresponds to the language code of French.
 Find the key for the text you want to modify and change the value.

 When you are done, create a pull request with your changes.
 The maintainers will review your changes and merge them if they are